kapetacom/codegen-target-react-ts/test/resources/examples/desktop/kapeta.md

 window.enableMockApi(true)
 ```

-in the browser console.
+in the renderer console.
 This will set `enableMockApi = true` in the browser's local storage.
 The mock service worker will then intercept all requests to the REST API and return mock data instead.

+_Note: You open the renderer console through the main menu or by right-clicking and selecting "Inspect Element" and then navigating to the "Console" tab._

 Edit the mock data that is returned by the handlers in:
 * [src/mocks/handlers](src/mocks/handlers)